 Since our inception, approximately 1,200 grieving young girls have attended a Circle Camp.
 Campers are accepted in the program on a need-blind basis and attend camp at no charge.
 Volunteer counselors come from all over the U.S., range in age from 19-74, and have a return rate of 90+%.

-Over the past 15 years, we have learned that hosting a group of grieving young girls in an overnight camp environment, supported by dedicated, compassionate volunteer counselors dramatically impacts the lives of the girls who attend our programs.
+Over the past 16 years, we have learned that hosting a group of grieving young girls in an overnight camp environment, supported by dedicated, compassionate volunteer counselors dramatically impacts the lives of the girls who attend our programs.
 We have also learned that the mental health community underserves grieving girls, in particular teens, due to the long-term nature of grief.
-Our Teen Program, as well as our CIT Program and Circle Summit Leadership programs, addresses this hole in services.
+Our five-year Leaders in Training (LIT) program addresses this gap in services.

 Grieving girls often feel isolated and removed from the world of their peers.
 The Circle program gives girls tools and skills to cope with their losses and enables them to make lasting friendships with others who understand their losses.
 Circle is unique in its integration of age-appropriate grief activities into a traditional overnight camp program.